Jonathan-Peck/Savory-Secrets/docs/recipes/steak/korean-beef-bulgogi.md

 :::

+1. **Prepare the Rice**
-1. Start rice in a rice cooker or over the stove top.
+    Start rice in a rice cooker or on the stovetop.

-2. Cook/steam vegetables, if cooking in a wok, once vegetables are fully cooked, remove them from heat
+2. **Cook the Vegetables**
+    Cook or steam your choice of vegetables.
+If using a wok, remove the vegetables from heat once fully cooked.

+3. **Sear the Steak**
-3. Cook shaved steak (it cooks fast!)
+    Cook the shaved steak in a hot pan or wok.
+It cooks quickly, so watch closely.

+4. **Combine and Sauce**
-4. Add the vegetables back into the pan and pour the Bulgogi sauce on top.
-Stir to combine and coat in the sauce.
-Add the green onions.
+    Return the vegetables to the pan with the steak.
+Pour the Bulgogi sauce over everything, add the green onions, and stir to coat.
 Cook for 1-2 minutes.

-5. Serve over rice.
+5. **Serve**
+    Spoon the mixture over rice and enjoy.